The Victorian Renewable Energy Auction Scheme

 The Victorian Government has established the Victorian Renewable Energy Auction Scheme (VREAS) to support achievement of the Victorian Renewable Energy Targets (VRET).
 These targets seek to ensure that 25 per cent of the State’s electricity generation comes from renewable sources by 2020, rising to 40 per cent of generation by 2025.

-The format of the auction will be a reverse auction with bids accepted for up to 550 MW of large scale technology neutral renewable energy and for up to 100 MW of large scale solar-specific renewable energy.
+This included the request for bids for up to 550 MW of large scale, technology neutral renewable energy, and up to 100 MW of large scale solar-specific renewable energy.

 Successful proposals will be awarded a ‘Support Agreement’ with the State of Victoria to ensure revenue certainty for renewable energy projects.

 An information session was held on 28 November at Melbourne Museum.
 A recording of the session is available, as well as the presentation slides and Q&A from session (below).

 Media release: Renewable energy auction to drive jobs and investment